 - Outdoor plants including azalea, rhododendron, hibiscus, and lily of the valley

-Do not give your Cavalier King Charles Spaniel over-the-counter drugs without consulting your veterinarian!
-Common medications such as Aspirin, Tylenol, Advil and Nuprin, among others, can be dangerous and even poisonous to your dog!
+Do not give your Cavalier King Charles Spaniel over-the-counter drugs without consulting your veterinarian because common medications such as Aspirin, Tylenol, and Advil, among others, can be dangerous and even poisonous to your dog!

 The National Animal Poison Control Center, a division of the American Society for Prevention of Cruelty to Animals is available to answer dog health questions 24 hours a day by phone at 888-4ANIHELP (866-426-4435).
 (A charge may apply.)
 Their website has lots of good information.